TolgaYigit/tictactoe-lumen-api/README.md

 ### Authentication

+#### Register
+To register as a user, use the `/register` route.
+Register method needs two parameters; `username` and `password`.

 #### Creating api_key and Login
 The api_key is used for granting access to a user.
 For creating api_key we have to use the `/login` route.
 Here is an example of creating api_key with [Postman](https://www.getpostman.com/).
 ![api_key_creation](/public/docs/images/register.png?raw=true "api_key creation example")

 #### Using the api_key
 Some routes are restricted to public use.
-To use those routes you have to login and send request with the api_key you have should put it in the HTTP "Authorization" header.
+To use those routes, you have to put the api_key in the HTTP "Authorization" header every time you send request.
 ![authorization](/public/docs/images/authorization.png?raw=true "authorization example")

 ### Playing the Game